 At the time of writing this article, you can get a mediocre pressure cooker IMUSA USA A417-80801W Stovetop Aluminum Pressure Cooker 7.0-Quart for 28.43$.
 It is not perfect, but way better than the 1st one.

 If you want to look at the other side of the scale, then there are things like Kuhn Rikon Duromatic Hotel Stainless Steel Pressure Cooker, which has a size of 12.6 quarts and asks for a hefty price of 478.99$.
 It is after all Swiss quality, so the price is understandable.

-In general, I can say that pressure cookers range from 27.99$ to 478.99$.
+Pressure cookers range from 27.99$ to 478.99$.
 To stay on the safe side, you should aim for a pressure cooker within the range of 100$ to 150$; as for this price, you can usually get quality and long-term worthiness.